 Intimate Partner Stalking

-Yesterday, Women’s Refuge released research, never previously undertaken in New Zealand, that examines stalking in the context of an intimate partner relationship or intimate partner stalking (IPS).
+Women’s Refuge has released research that examines stalking in the context of an intimate partner relationship or intimate partner stalking (IPS).
 Over 700 respondents answered the survey and the research also looked at Women’s Refuge internal statistics and found that stalking was part of the pattern of violence for over 70% of our client pre-separation, and over 60% post-separation.

 For many women living with intimate partners who use abuse to exercise power and control over them, animals represent both a source of comfort and a source of vulnerability.
 Pets and farm animals can represent some of the most meaningful relationships in victims’ lives, and for many, these constitute family relationships.
 Unfortunately, many victims are forced to bear witness to the same brutality towards their pets that they are subjected to themselves, as the person who abuses them also threatens, frightens, harms, and even kills the animals that they care for.